As companies become more market-centered, a customer-focused sale... | Study Prep in Pearson+

 1

+Understand the concept of a market-centered company: such companies prioritize understanding and responding to the needs and preferences of their customers in the marketplace.

-Understand the concept of a customer-focused sales force, which aims to tailor sales strategies based on individual customer preferences and willingness to pay.
+Recall the definition of a customer-focused sales force: this type of sales force aims to align its strategies with customer preferences and willingness to pay, rather than just pushing products or focusing solely on production.

-Recall that consumer surplus is the difference between what a consumer is willing to pay for a good and what they actually pay, representing the extra benefit to the consumer.

-Recognize that a customer-focused sales force seeks to maximize consumer surplus by identifying and addressing differences in willingness to pay among customers, rather than treating all customers the same.

-Contrast this approach with strategies that prioritize lowest prices for all customers or focus solely on production efficiency without considering consumer preferences.
+- 'Focuses primarily on increasing production efficiency' relates more to internal operations than customer orientation.

+- 'Ignores consumer preferences in favor of standardized products' is the opposite of customer focus.

-Conclude that the customer-focused sales force aims to understand individual customer needs and willingness to pay to enhance satisfaction and sales effectiveness.
+Conclude that a customer-focused sales force aims to understand and respond to customers' willingness to pay, thereby maximizing consumer surplus, which reflects delivering value to customers.

+Summarize that the correct completion of the sentence is the option that emphasizes maximizing consumer surplus by understanding and responding to customers' willingness to pay.

 Watch next